DTE offers flexible, in-house payment plans tailored to fit your budget, ensuring a worry-free experience.

 Read Less

-At Dog Training Elite Sarasota, our training programs prepare your dog for real-world situations where their presence can provide emotional support and comfort.
+At Dog Training Elite Southwest Florida, our training programs prepare your dog for real-world situations where their presence can provide emotional support and comfort.
 Beyond just obedience, our training teaches your dog how to handle stressful or highly stimulating environments like hospitals, schools, or nursing homes.

 We also place a strong emphasis on socialization and adaptability, making sure your dog can confidently engage with people of all ages and backgrounds.
 Therapy dog work requires attentiveness and empathy, and our training helps your dog develop these traits.
 With a foundation of trust, consistency, and patience, your dog will be fully equipped to offer comfort and companionship wherever it’s needed.

-A group of dogs being trained by the expert team at Dog Training Elite Sarasota.
+A group of dogs being trained by the expert team at Dog Training Elite Southwest Florida.

 Educate, Empower, Elevate, Elite